I think half the country has this little flu bug that's going around.

 We've been doing it for a century now under something called incorporation doctrine, and it's a joke.

-And that part of our governance, what Justice Brandeis called laboratories of democracy, our states is reflected in the Electoral College to close the loop on all of this.
+And that part of our governance, what Justice Brandeis called laboratories of democracy, our states, is reflected in the Electoral College to close the loop on all of this.

-Now there are some things states can't do.
+Now, there are some things states can't do.

-It's clear in Article One.
+It's clear in Article 1.

 The 14th Amendment says you have to apply the law equally to black and white alike.